-Patent Drawings 101: Patent drawings are the visual form of patent description or invention that provides the best possible way to understand the details of the invention, without reading the complete specifications.
+Patent drawings are the visual form of patent description or invention that provides the best possible way to understand the details of the invention, without reading the complete specifications.
 There is no law that claims the inclusion of drawings as compulsion, but since it helps to understand well in less time, it is recommended to use.
 The drawings must include every feature (if not possible, it can even include all claims made) of the invention as specified in the claims.
-Patent drawings can be anything such as illustration of embodiments, chemical equations, stages, flow charts, reference numbers, several views, and photographs of the invention.
+Patent drawings can be anything such as an illustration of embodiments, chemical equations, stages, flow charts, reference numbers, several views, and photographs of the invention.
 Patent Drawings 101

 Patent Drawings have been classified into the following three categories, on the basis of the type of patent application:

 - Utility Patent Drawings: They are the drawings which are used to describe utility-based patents (process-based).
 These drawings mainly focus on depicting the functioning of all elements (at least the ones which are claimed) of the invention.
 These have reference numbers to correlate each other.
 It can include line drawings showing object shapes, flow charts, electric circuits, block diagrams, chemical formulas, etc.

 Further, it can even be depicted through a number of views, such as orthogonal and perspective, isometric, partial, exploded, sectional, alternate, and enlarged views.

 - Design Patent Drawings: They are the drawings that present the ornamental design of a functional item, such as jewelry, computer icons, furniture, etc. These drawings mainly focus on depicting the appearance and aesthetic of the invention.
 Special focus is given on shades, contour, and material textures of the invention, to enhance its precision.
 They do not have reference numbers to correlate each other.

 Further, it can even be depicted through a number of views, such as standard, exploded, enlarged, isometric, sectional, and movable views.